bb511/CrabPulsar/DispersionMeasure.md

 ## 2.1 Introduction

 Pulsars are relatively weak radio sources due to their small size.
 They usually emit their largest intensity at low radio frequencies around 400 MHz.
-However, at such frequencies, the pulses suffer from propagation effects when they travel through the interstellar medium to reach Earth [[4](About.md#3)].
+However, at such frequencies, the pulses suffer from propagation effects when they travel through the interstellar medium [[4](About.md#3)].

 The phenomenon is quantified in a term called the Dispersion Measure (DM).
-The DM is important in pulsar astronomy since it is one of the most fundamental property that characterizes a pulsar [[5](About.md#5)].
+The DM is important in pulsar astronomy since it is one of the most fundamental properties such a celestial body [[5](About.md#5)].
 Furthermore, once measured, the dispersion measure of a pulsar can be used to approximate the distance to that pulsar [[6,7](About.md#6)].

 ## 2.2 Theory

-For an electromagnetic (EM) wave of frequency $\nu$ emitted at a discance $d$ from the observer and propagating through an electron plasma with uniform density $n_e$, the travel time of a pulse has the form
+For an electromagnetic (EM) wave of frequency $\nu$ emitted at a discance $d$ from the observer and propagating through an electron plasma with uniform density $n_e$, the travel time of a pulse is
 \begin{equation}
 t_p = \frac{d}{c} + \frac{e^2}{2\pi m_e c}\frac{\int_{0}^{d} n_e dl}{\nu^2}.
 \end{equation}